scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 <img src="/assets/images/examples/complex-document-layout.svg"/>

-On small devices in this layout everything is linearised and we can just rely on the default layout defined by the design system.
+On small devices in this layout everything is linearised and we can just rely on the default layout defined by the Design System.

 On medium devices (e.g. tablets) the sidebar is moved to the side of the content area and the feedback box is reduced in width to match the width of the content area.